eliot-des/Symbolic-Spice/README.md

 # Symbolic-Spice: A python script for symbolic analysis of electronic circuits
 ---

-The goal of Symbolic-spice is to provide a simple solution to analyse linear circuit in a symbolic fashion, in order, for example, to derive more easily the analytical expression of a transfert function on a given circuit.
+The goal of Symbolic-spice is to provide a simple solution to analyse linear circuit in a symbolic fashion, in order, for example, to **derive more easily the analytical expression of a transfert function on a given circuit**.
 Also, Symbolic-spice can substitute (thanks to sympy) the symbolic component values by there associated numerical value, in order to plot a transfert function between two nodes/branches of this circuit.

 ## Under the hood of Symbolic-Spice